Anirban-Math/anirbanbhaduri.github.io/index.md

 My research interest lies in the intersection of Algebraic Geometry, Noncommutative Algebra, Derived Categories, Homological Algebra, Representation Theory.
 More specifically, I like to answer questions coming from Noncommutative Algebraic Geometry or Derived Algebraic Geometry.

-My Email Id is anirbanbhaduri1905 'at' gmail 'dot' com.
+My email is anirbanbhaduri1905 'at' gmail 'dot' com.
 For more information, attached is my [C.V.](assets/img/Resume.pdf)

-In Spring 2025, I will be co-organizing an online seminar about Noncommutative algebraic Geometry and Derived Categories called [D.A.N.C.E.](https://danceseminar.github.io/).
+Since Spring 2025, I will be co-organizing an online seminar about Noncommutative algebraic Geometry and Derived Categories called [D.A.N.C.E.](https://danceseminar.github.io/).
 In Summer 2025, I am also co-organizing a reading seminar on [Toric Geometry and Mirror Symmetry](https://www.pksusc.com/reading-seminar).